 PPL Vesuvianite (idocrase)-rich contact altered limestone.
 Oxford Limestone in upper contact of the Whin Sill dolerite.
 Barrasford Quarry, Barrasford , Northumberland, NY919 749 Collected by B. Young 2005

-Vesuvianite crystal (in centre) and high relief garnets.
-Opaque carbonaceous material.
-The vesuvianite crystal is 2mm in length.
+High relief vesuvianite crystals (in centre and left) and high relief garnets towards top centre.
+Opaque carbonaceous? material.
+The visible part of the centre vesuvianite crystal is 0.75mm in length.

 The hand specimen shows pink garnets (grossular) and dark carbonaceous material set in a calcium carbonate groundmass.
 The vesuvianite (or idocrase) is apparent only in the thin section.
 Vesuvianite occurs in thermally metamorphosed limestones and in skarns.
 It is associated with grossular, a calcium bearing garnet as well as diopside and wollastonite.